AstroJames/trackingPhotoIonisedPillars/README.md

 We rely on computer vision techniques, from `skimage`, like the Hough transform, pixel dilation, and simple segmentation algorithms based upon disconnected density regions to identify each distinct pillar (or high-density globular structure).

+Currently the code is implemented in 2D, but the intention is to generalise the code to 3D.

 ## Statistics we intend to extract from each pillar

 * lifetime